 Community Survey: From May 1 - August 1, 2011 the Planning Department conducted a Community Survey to receive guidance on specific issues within the Central SoMa.
 See the results here.

-- Public Meetings: To date, the Planning Department has held four public meetings on the Central SoMa Plan.
+- Public Meetings: To date, the Planning Department has held five public meetings on the Central SoMa Plan.
 Click here to get more details.

 To receive notification of other public outreach and engagement efforts, make sure to subscribe to get project updates by entering your email in the "Get Project Alerts" portion of this webpage (towards the top right of this page).

 The Central Corridor Plan Draft for Public Review conveys the extent of proposed changes to zoning, height limits, and the public realm (streets and open space).
 This higher level of detail is what is necessary to begin the environmental review process.
 However, to create a complete and successful plan and rezoning proposal ready for adoption, there are a significant number of details that still need to be refined.